Black Magic (1929 film)

 Black Magic is a 1929 American Synchronized sound pre-Code drama film directed by George B. Seitz.

-While the film has no audible dialog, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
+While the film has no audible dialogue, it was released with a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.
 The sound was recorded using the Movietone sound system sound-on-film process and then transferred to sound-on-disc format for those theatres who could only play the sound-on-disc format.
-As of 2024, no prints of the film survive in archives.
+As of 2024, no prints of the film have survived in archives.